 For example, you may be an entrepreneur and not have that much in common with everyone who is in that category.

-In other words, you’ll start to get matched with highly targeted stumblers who think like you, and will probably even be interested in engaging with you and your content.
+In other words, you’ll start to get matched with highly targeted stumblers who think like you and who will probably even be interested in engaging with you and your content.

 Step #3: Submit interesting web pages – and not just yours.

-You can certainly promote your own content on StumbleUpon, but if that is all you do, then you will likely not create a strong following since, like all social platforms, StumbleUpon works when you are social…in other words, you contribute other people’s valuable content to the discussion.
+You can certainly promote your own content on StumbleUpon, but if that is all you do, then it’s not likely that you will create a strong following since, like all social platforms, StumbleUpon works well when you are social.
+That means that you contribute other people’s valuable content to the discussion.

 Besides, StumbleUpon does monitor user activity and may prohibit activity if all you do is promote your own stuff.

-The point of StumbleUpon is to build up content in their collection that adds value to the community.
-This will keep you in good standing with their Terms of Service and add credibility to your name in the community.
+The point of StumbleUpon is to build up content in its collection that adds value to the community.
+This will keep you in good standing according to their Terms of Service and add credibility to your name in the community.

-Keep in mind that you can view which of your discoveries have been viewed the most, which gives you an indication of what people like to see and what they don’t like to see.
+Keep in mind that you can view which of your discoveries have been viewed the most.
+It will give you an indication of what people like and don’t like to see.